 life, from our brave men who left to fight the enemy to the arrival

 of the Americans.

 was to build the infrastructure such as airfields and roadways

 for their large vehicles.
 West Suffolk was a rural area and Bures

 only a remote village.
-Suffolk County Councils response to local Air Raid Precautions
+Suffolk County Councils response to local

-in West Suffolk and least of all in rural areas.
-Any damage from
+targets in West Suffolk and least of all in rural areas.
+Any damage

 The Home Office has recommended that warnings should only be sounded